 Neighborhood 30 houses a number of craft brewers, including the two pre-eminent brands in Washington; the Georgetown Brewery, founded in 2002, and the Elysian Brewery, a twenty one-year-old local craft brewing company.
-Elysian has outgrown their manufacturing facility that was constructed in 2011.
+Elysian has outgrown their manufacturing facility, which was constructed in 2011.
 By 2017, they expanded their operations to a newly constructed 53,000 square feet building adjacent to their existing facility.
 The new facility dedicates 14,000 square feet of capacity to their wood-aged beer program, and increases both their storage and office uses.
 In January 2015, Anheuser-Busch, a subsidiary of the Belgian-Brazilian company InBev (owner of 47.2% of the U.S. beer market) purchased Elysian.
 The sales of the national beer brands have been declining in recent years, and the acquisition is an example of a national brand trying to counter declining sales by growing its craft-beer portfolio.

-The Brewer's Association reported the craft brewing industry has grown from a niche market to contributing \$26 billion to the U.S. economy in 2017, which is 23% of beer's market share.
-Retail dollar sales of craft beer have increased 8% from 2016 to 2017.
-Washington State ranked second nationally with 369 craft brewers in 2017, a 10.5% increase over 2016.
-The economic impact to Washington was \$1,770,000 million in 2017.
+The Brewer's Association reported the craft brewing industry has grown from a niche market to contributing \$79.1 billion to the U.S. economy in 2018, which is 27% of beer's market share.
+Retail dollar sales of craft beer have increased 4% from 2017 to 2018.
+The economic impact to Washington State was \$1.9 billion in 2018.

 In 2015, an extraordinarily rare, large developable site of almost 14 acres marketed and sold immediately to Prologis, a San Francisco based company that is an owner, operator and developer of industrial real estate focused on both global and regional markets across the Americas, Europe, and Asia.

 Due to land constraints in the East Duwamish MIC, even for a development on a larger site, the buyer is developing a multi-story 570,000 square foot warehouse distribution structure rather than the typical one-story warehouse developments found elsewhere in King County.
-The three-story structure named Georgetown Crossroads, and adjacent parking garage, is expected to be completed in 2019.
+The three-story structure named Georgetown Crossroads and adjacent parking garage were completed in 2019.
 The building design will be the first of its kind in the U.S. The building configuration has two stacked loading bays and a ramp structure that will allow trucks to access the second level bay, and freight elevator access to the top floor.
 Multistory warehouses are already common in countries like Japan and Singapore, as well as elsewhere in Asia and Europe, where vacant land is scarce.
 This development presents a new solution to diminishing industrial lands in the East Duwamish MIC.

 E-commerce growth forces developers to come up with innovative ideas.
 One of the lowest vacancy rates in the country with rising land and transportation costs, the East Duwamish MIC is adapting to become highly functional for last mile deliveries.
 A 4-story flexible space building with a combination of warehouse, manufacturing and office uses is proposed on the Compton Lumber site on First Avenue South.
 The King County Wastewater Treatment Division is in the early stages of development of the \$262 million Georgetown Wet Weather Treatment Facility with conveyor outfall to the Duwamish and combined sewer overflow.
 The station, which has an expected completion of 2022, will treat up to 70 million gallons of wastewater and storm water per day to prevent 20 combined sewer overflows from discharging into the lower Duwamish Waterway per year.
 The project is in response to a Consent Decree by the United States Department of Ecology.